-If children ingest a larger amount of fluoride toothpaste, for example if they deliberately eat it from the tube, they might experience an upset stomach.
-Speak to your doctor or call 111 if you have any concerns.
+If children ingest a larger amount of fluoride toothpaste, for example, if they deliberately eat it from the tube, they might experience an upset stomach.
+If this happens, it is best to speak to your doctor or call 111 immediately.

 What about baby toothpaste with fluoride?